hringbauer/hapROH/docs/hapCon.rst

 We have created two reference panels for common use cases in human aDNA data: One for 1240k data and the other for WGS data (TODO: add a link to zenodo repo after paper acceptance).

 The core functionality of hapCon is exposed via :meth:`hapsburg.PackagesSupport.hapsburg_run.hapCon_chrom_BFGS`.
-The input can be
+The input can be any one of the following,
 1) BAM file
 2) output from `samtools mpileup <http://www.htslib.org/doc/samtools-mpileup.html>`_
 3) output from `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_.